-During each fall semester, the Faculty Secretary shall determine and report (a) the total number of members of each separate faculty who are eligible to vote for Faculty Senate representatives, and (b) on the basis of one representative for each 25 of such faculty, the number of Faculty Senate representatives allocated to each separate faculty.
-For this purpose, no person shall be counted as belonging to more than one separate faculty; should any person's separate faculty be unclear, that person shall specify the separate faculty in which he or she should be counted.
+During each spring semester, the Faculty Secretary shall determine and report (a) the total number of members of each separate faculty who are eligible to vote for Faculty Senate representatives, and (b) on the basis of one representative for each 25 of such faculty, the number of Faculty Senate representatives allocated to each separate faculty.
+For this purpose, no person shall be counted as belonging to more than one separate faculty; should any person's separate faculty be unclear, that person’s majority academic appointment shall determine the separate faculty in which they should be counted.

-The election of Faculty Senate representatives by the separate faculties shall follow announcement of the results of the election of campus-wide representatives to the Faculty Senate pursuant to paragraph 7 below.

-Campus-wide representatives shall be elected to the Faculty Senate for staggered twoyear terms, the number of campus-wide representatives to be equal to 45 minus the total number of positions allocated to the separate faculties pursuant to paragraph 5 above.
+Twelve campus-wide representatives shall be elected to the Faculty Senate for staggered two-year terms.

-The Faculty Senate shall adopt rules for the election of campus-wide representatives.
+The Faculty Senate shall adopt rules for the election of campus-wide representatives consistent with this policy.
 These rules shall provide for election by faculty eligible to vote as described in Article I, Section A.5 above.

 C. Officers and Duties

-The immediate past Faculty Chair and the immediate past Faculty Vice Chair shall be the Chair and Vice Chair, respectively, of the Faculty Senate.
+The officers of the Faculty Senate shall be the Faculty Senate Chair, Faculty Senate Vice Chair, immediate past/outgoing Faculty Senate Chair, Faculty Senate Chair-Elect, Faculty Senate Vice Chair-Elect, Parliamentarian, and Secretary.

+The term of each officer shall begin July 1.

+Pursuant to rules adopted by the Faculty Senate, each spring the faculty shall elect a Faculty Senate Chair-Elect and Faculty Senate Vice Chair-Elect who will serve a one-year term beginning the following July 1.
+Upon completion of that term, the Faculty Senate Chair-Elect and Faculty Senate Vice Chair-Elect shall become the Faculty Senate Chair and Faculty Senate Vice Chair and serve for a one-year term.
+Upon completion of that term, the Faculty Senate Chair shall become the immediate past/outgoing Faculty Senate Chair and serve for a one-year term.

 Should the Chair of the Faculty Senate be unable to complete the term of office, the Vice Chair shall become, for the unexpired term, Chair of the Faculty Senate.
+Should the Chair-Elect of Faculty Senate be unable to complete the term of office, the Vice Chair-Elect shall become, for the unexpired term, the Chair-Elect of the Faculty Senate.
+Vacancies in the Vice-Chair and Vice Chair Elect may be filled pursuant to rules adopted by the Faculty Senate.

-The Faculty Secretary shall serve as Secretary of the Faculty Senate, but with voting privileges only if entitled thereto by virtue of election to the Faculty Senate.
+The Parliamentarian and Secretary shall be appointed by the Faculty Senate Chair and will have voting privileges only if they are elected to the Faculty Senate.

 The duties of the officers of the Faculty Senate shall be those normally associated with their respective offices.
+Specific duties may be established pursuant to rules adopted by the Faculty Senate.

 D. Meetings

-The Faculty Senate shall meet at least three times each semester, and at such additional times as the Chair of the Faculty Senate deems appropriate.
+The Faculty Senate shall meet at least three times each semester, and at such additional times at the discretion of the Chair of the Faculty Senate.

-A meeting notice and tentative agenda shall be distributed by the Secretary to all members of the faculty at least three business days in advance of each regular or special meeting of the Faculty Senate.
+A meeting notice and tentative agenda shall be distributed by the Secretary to all members of the faculty at least five days in advance of each regular or special meeting of the Faculty Senate.

+Meetings of the Faculty Senate shall be open to all faculty members, though the Faculty Senate may adopt rules limiting floor privileges to speak at meetings.

 A majority of the members of the Faculty Senate shall constitute a quorum at any meeting.
 An action of the Faculty Senate shall require a simple majority vote of those present and voting, a quorum being present.

-Minutes of each regular and special meeting of the Faculty Senate shall be promptly distributed by the Secretary to all members of the faculty, to the chairpersons of the Student Senate and the Staff Senate, to the Chair of the Campus Council, to Chair of the Agenda Committee of the Campus Council, to all vice chancellors and deans, and to the Chancellor.
-Minutes shall also be available in the office of the Secretary for inspection by any interested person and shall be deposited in the office of the Vice Chancellor for Academic Affairs as the office of record.
+Agenda and minutes of each regular and special meeting of the Faculty Senate shall be promptly posted to the public faculty senate website as the official record.

 E. Committees

-The Faculty Senate shall utilize the standing committees of the faculty.